arthurrogado/drawingminiappbot/readme.md

 # Drawing Mini App Bot - Start guide

 This is a simple drawing (like a raffle) bot, that can help manage, participate and draw winners.
+Miniapp provides for user a simple menu, where it's possible to enter a drawing, see drawings that user is participating, and see drawings that user created, as well as create new drawings.
+Looking at owner's perspective of a drawing page, it's possible to edit and delete it, or even send participants a message.
+It's also possible to draw winner.

 The bot code can lead you to understand about how integrate a bot with a mini app (webapp).

 This project is built using Python, using @pyTelebramBotAPI library, that runs a Telebram Bot (server side), and Vanilla Javascript to implement a Telegram Mini App (client side).